 Not only compression socks keep your feet warm, they also improve your blood circulation and make your legs feel less tired after much sitting or standing.
-It’s not the more stylish of accessories but they can make all the difference after that long-haul flight.
+It’s not the most stylish of accessories but they can make all the difference in that long-haul flight.

 But even in countries where tap water is drinkable, having an extra purifying bottle is useful.
 Apart from avoiding always have to shop for plastic water bottles, it’s much more environmentally conscious.
-Personally I reckon this travel item will become more and more of a thing amongst travelers in 2018.
+I predict this travel item will become more and more of a thing amongst travelers in 2019.

 Avoid the environment-damaging habit of buying several water bottles a day.
 This bottle makes clean drinking water in only 15 seconds from any fresh water source.
 Oh and removes chemicals and 99.999% of most viruses, bacteria (including E.Coli) and cysts in the process.